4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

 - Use the latest version of the script
 - Verify all dependencies are installed and updated
 - Check internet connection stability
-- Clear browser cache and cookies if issues persist (by deleting `chrome_profile` folder in root directory)
+- Clear browser cache and cookies if issues persist (by deleting all files in the `browser_session` folder in the root directory)

 ## 📨 Telegram Instruction